neve-linux/neveports/Packaging.md

-# The Chimera Linux packaging manual
+# The Neve Linux packaging manual

-This manual is supposed to provide a comprehensive reference for Chimera Linux packaging, i.e. a comprehensive reference for the packaging format.
+This manual is supposed to provide a comprehensive reference for Neve Linux packaging, i.e. a comprehensive reference for the packaging format.

 In general, things not described in the manual are not a part of the API and